United Kingdom : Safety by City

 PICKPOCKETS RISK : MEDIUM

 You will find pickpockets at popular tourist landmarks.
 Follow your common sense and remain vigilant at all times, especially in public transportation and at crowded stations.

 Apart from occasional storm and rain downpour, there are no threats of natural disasters in Oxford.

 MUGGING RISK : MEDIUM

 There is some violent crime in Oxford.
-In fact, there are some parts of Oxford that have more violent crime than many larger cities in the UK.
+Some parts of Oxford have more violent crime than many larger cities in the UK.
 If you avoid these areas, you shouldn't be in any trouble.

 TERRORISM RISK : HIGH